gap-actions/setup-gap/README.md

  - The inputs `GAP_PKGS_TO_CLONE` and `GAP_PKGS_TO_BUILD` have been removed.
 This should now be done by the user in a separate step in the workflow, e.g. by using `git clone` or the [PackageManager](https://gap-packages.github.io/PackageManager/) package.
 See the
    Examples section below.
- - The input `GAP_PKGS_TO_BUILD` has been renamed to `gap-pkgs-to-build`.
-It can only be used to build packages distributed with GAP.
-   In addition to `IO` and `profiling`, the package `json` is now also built by default.
  - The inputs `HPCGAP` and `ABI` have been removed, and support for both HPC-GAP and 32-bit builds has been removed.
  - The (previously undocumented) input `CONFIGFLAGS` has been renamed to `configflags`.
  - The input `GAP_BOOTSTRAP` has been removed.
 GAP will always come with all distributed packages.